THE TIMES SQUARE KISS - AN AMERICAN MYSTERY

 "Well, no one's yet convinced me I ain't," he booms down the phone.
 I loved him for that.

 Now I know Lois Gibson claims Glenn is the 'forensic match', but his story?
 Never bought it.
 Not for an instant.
-It bothered me, because as sure as he could have been the sailor, his story's a load of bollox.
-It's claimed he passed ten lie detector tests, but did anyone ever question him about the nurse 'turning around, holding out her arms' to him, when it's clear from the photo, she did no such thing?
-Or him 'grabbing every woman in sight, young and old', according to Alfred Eisenstadt, before he finally gets to Greta?
+It bothered me, because as sure as he might have been the sailor, his story's a load of crap.
+It's claimed he passed ten lie detector tests, but did anyone ever question him about the nurse 'turning around, holding out her arms out' when it's clear from the photo, she did no such thing?
+Or him 'kissing every woman in sight', according to the Gospel, before he finally reaches Greta?
 Or him exiting 'the Subway across the street and seeing the pretty nurse' when 42nd Street Subway Station is three blocks south from where the photo was taken?
-Seriously, what questions did they actually ask the man?
+Seriously people, what questions did they actually ask the man?
 "OK Glenn, this one's a toughie.
 Now, what did you have for breakfast?
 Take your time.
 Think carefully now...
 Eggs is the right answer!
 Congratulations!
-You've passed!"
+You are the sailor!"
+Time to look at the photo again...

 Know what I think?
 I think...
 No...
 I know...
 Glenn, Jack and Bob went on the lash when the good news broke.
-They docked, they rocked, they partaaayed like every other serviceman in NYC that day.
-They got plastered, got up to high jinks and for a bet, for a laugh, for a dare, our Glenn, pissed as a rat, egged on by Jack and Bob, starts grabbing and kissing every woman in sight.
-Which is where camera wielding Alfred comes in, clocks Glenn, waits for the right moment.
+They docked, they rocked, they partaaayed like every other serviceman in New York that day.
+They got plastered, got up to high jinks and for a bet, for a laugh, for a dare, our Glenn, pissed as a rat, and egged on by Jack and Bob, starts grabbing and kissing every woman in sight.
+Which is when Alfred clocks Glenn, clicks the shutter.
 That iconic photo now takes on a whole new meaning, does it not?

 Of course Glenn's testimony refutes that version of events.
 Let's not beat about the bush here.
 Glenn lied about the Kiss.
 Lied his wee socks off.
-He paints a right Fairytale of New York; the devoted boyfriend, who, on his way to see his new girl, leaps out of the Subway, a-jumpin' and a-hollerin' like some crazed Cowpoke, gets a 'Phwoarr!
-Givvus a kiss sailor!' come-on from a pretty nurse, happily obliges, then scuttles back down the Subway like a little mole, leaving his two shipmates, who, of all the Times Squares in all the world, just happen to be standing a few feet from him and just happen to get included in one of the most famous photos of the 20th century.
+He paints a right Fairytale of New York; the devoted boyfriend, who, on his way to see his new girl, leaps out of the Subway, a-jumpin' and a-hollerin' like some crazed Cowboy, gets a 'Phwoarr!
+Givvus a kiss sailor boy!' from a pretty nurse, happily obliges, then scuttles back down the Subway like a little mole, leaving his two shipmates, who, of all the Times Squares in all the world, just happen to be standing a few feet from him and just happen to get included in one of the most famous photographs of all time.

 So why did Glenn change his story?
 Simple.
 He got embarrassed by what he'd done.
-Perhaps even ashamed that he'd gone on a bender and started grabbing women left, right and centre.
-Waking up the next morning, head like Mount Rushmore, thinking, 'Oh no. Oh God, did I really do that?'
-Definitely not the sort of thing you'd want your children to know about, eh?
+Perhaps even ashamed he'd gone on a bender and started grabbing women left, right and centre.
+Waking up the next morning, head like Mount Rushmore, thinking, 'Oh God, did I really do that?'
+Not the sort of thing you'd want your children to know about, eh?

-So when, in 2007, our Glenn gets hailed, as 'the real sailor, the real deal, no argument!' he'd been a long time grown up.
-He'd married, had kids.
-A respectable family man, who didn't want his family or the world to know about his drunken exploits 60 odd years before.
-So he badly needed a good story, a 'nice' story in place of his real story.
-A wholesome, folksy, Jimmy Stewarty, "Aw shucks Harriet, I brung you some flowers" kind of story.
+So when in 2007, our Glenn gets hailed as 'the real sailor', he'd been a long time grown up.
+He'd married, had kids; a respectable family man, who didn't want his family or the world to know about his drunken exploits 60 odd years before.
+So he badly needed a good story, a 'nice' story in place of the real story.
+A wholesome, folksy, Jimmy Stewarty, "Aw shucks Harriet, I brung you some flowers" kinda story.
 So he invents one.
 Invents that, 'Well I was just on my way to see my dear little blossom of a girlfriend, when suddenly...'

 Glenn Mc Duffie.
 Gotta love him.
 I prefer the real Glenn to the pretendy, pious boyfriend he created.
 And another thing.
 How come so many US Navy veterans claimed to be that sailor?
 And two other women besides Greta, claimed to be the nurse?
 Well, a whole lotta kissing went on in Times Square that day.

 There was certainly a whole lotta drinking.
 Probably a good few punches thrown too.
-Happens when Army, Navy & Air Force drink together.
+Happens when the forces go drinking together.

 A whole lotta fuzzy, blurry heads the next morning.
-A good few black eyes and swollen faces, I'd say.
 A lotta mixed up facts.
 Over to you Greta:

 I love Greta.
 I love her calm, quiet dignity.
 Her aloofness from the event, while being inextricably bound within it.
 And Glenn?
 And George?
 Love 'em both.
 Both men deserve credit, gratitude, admiration.
 As does every Allied serviceman and woman who risked their lives during the War.

 So who's the sailor?
 George?
 Glen?
 Strong evidence for either, but in the final analysis, does it really matter?
-To me, they're two war heroes whose lives glided through one another on that mad August afternoon.
-They may even have bumped shoulders in that crazed, happy crowd.
+To me, they are two war heroes whose lives glided through one another on that mad August afternoon.
+They may even have bumped shoulders in that crazy, happy crowd.

 No, in the end, it doesn't matter.
-Best to leave it as an unsolved American mystery.
-Mysteries are far more fascinating than facts.
+Best leave it as an unsolved American mystery, for mystery is far more fascinating than fact.
 Wouldn't you agree?

-So there you have it.
+So there you have it people.
 The Times Square Kiss.
 An enduring American mystery.
-One gloriously happy event on the day World War 2 ended.
+One gloriously happy event on the day World War 2 came to an end.

 This has been Paul Bowen, Irish musician... and on this occasion, Irish detective.